 Students can also choose to pair their MBA with a Master of Public Administration (MPA) or a Master of Public Policy (MPP) through dual-degree offerings.

-After completing an MBA in Nonprofit Management, students can go on to a variety of careers, such as managing a social enterprise or running a nonprofit organization.
+After completing a Nonprofit MBA, students can go on to a variety of careers, such as managing a social enterprise or running a nonprofit organization.

 Students in GWU’s MBA program can pursue a Certificate in Nonprofit Management, which is offered through the Tratchtenberg School of Public Policy & Public Administration and aims to help students understand the intricacies of managing nonprofits.
 The school’s Institute for Corporate Responsibility produces relevant research.View School Profile

 McDonough’s Global Social Enterprise Initiative is a nexus for research and events relevant to the nonprofit sector.
 Besides the school’s MBA program, Georgetown also offers a nonprofit management program called “New Strategies” aimed to help senior nonprofit managers excel in their roles.
 In recent years, upwards of eight percent of the MBA class has gone onto be nonprofit managers.View School Profile

 MBA students interested in managing nonprofits can use Oxford's Skoll Centre for Social Entrepreneurship as a hub for making connections and finding resources.
 The center can also help students tailor their experiential projects to focus on social innovation.
 The school also offers a selection of social entrepreneurship electives.View School Profile

 Although the school does not offer an MBA in Nonprofit per se, interested students can pursue the MBA specialization in Public Policy & Management, which covers relevant topics.
 In recent years, six percent of the school’s MBA classes have gone into nonprofits.View School Profile

-Through a range of unique curriculum—such as classes in "Grant Writing and Management" and "Public Service Communication"—the school's specialized MBA / Nonprofit prepares students for a career in this field.
+One of the best nonprofit MBA programs in the Boston area is Suffolk’s MBA / Nonprofit.
+Through a range of unique curriculum—such as classes in "Grant Writing and Management" and "Public Service Communication"—this program prepares students for a career in this field.
 Suffolk also offers an MPA degree in nonprofit management.View School Profile

 Geneva, a hub for international organizations and NGO activity, is a magnet for those seeking a career in the nonprofit sector.
 The school offers a specialized “International Organizations MBA” that examines management of intergovernmental, public and nonprofit organizations.View School Profile